 Patrick Rubio Goldsmith

 Dr. Patrick Rubio Goldsmith (Associate Professor and Director of Graduate Admissions, Sociology) has research interests that focus on how residential segregation and school segregation impact racial/ethnic inequality in educational, socioeconomic, and residential outcomes.
-He has an active grant from the American Educational Research Association and will involve students in projects that use data sets from the National Center for Educational Statistics.
+He will involve students in projects that use data sets from the National Center for Educational Statistics or other national data sets.
 The student project will use the Educational Longitudinal Study, a data set widely used in education research, to assess how residential changes impact students’ educational progression and attainment.
 Example research questions would be “Do Black/Latino students who move from predominantly Black/Latino neighborhoods to predominantly White neighborhoods, or the reverse, differ from Black (Latino) students who reside continuously in White or Black/Latino neighborhoods on educational outcomes?”

 Dr. Nancy Plankey-Videla (Associate Professor, Sociology) focuses on issues around immigration and the deportability of migrants, workers’ rights and labor issues, and intersectionality.
 She has participated in the most recent REU, mentoring students conducting interviews with local day laborers about labor and migration conditions in the local area.
 She plans to work with students on research that centers around the concept of citizenship, the process of choosing to become a United States citizen, and mobilization for labor equity.

 Dr. Harland Prechel (Professor, Sociology) has two research projects that are currently accepting new students.
 (1) The organizational and political-legal sources of class-based inequality.
 This project uses historical methods that examines government documents and other historical data.
 (2) The organizational and political-legal and community bases of environment pollution with a focus on greenhouse grass emissions and toxic emissions.
 In the current stage, this project employs primarily quantitative methods.